“Editing is like pruning the rose bush you thought was so perfect and beautiful until it overgrew the garden.”

 The next level of editing is "heavy" copy editing or "line editing,"which tackles everything in a light edit plus sentence structure, tone, and consistency.

 "Developmental editing" (sometimes called "substantive" or "content" editing) takes a big-picture look at a manuscript and its elements, including the very important aspects of readability and marketability.
 The editor helps the author identify and resolve issues, such as with plot, dialogue, continuity, and character development in fiction - or thesis, content, structure, and exposition in nonfiction.
+I also include line editing, specifically for readability, in this service, although not all developmental editors do.

 Tip: Proofreading is done on a "printer's proof" pdf after the layout/typesetting is completed, but before the actual printing of the book.
 It is always more expensive to fix errors during the proofreading process than in copy editing.